Budapesti Közlekedési Zrt.: Road vehicle operation

-The late-2000s road rebuilding effort (affecting 50% of the city's principal roadways) also changed the lanes, creating distinct lanes for vehicles turning left at traffic-light crossings, for example.
-This reduced the travel time of the buses.
-Completing the eastern sector of M0 beltway around the city in 2008 significantly reduced traffic congestion, the inauguration of Metro Line 4 in 2014 further helped the situation.
+The late-2000s road rebuilding effort (affecting 50% of the city's principal roadways) also changed the lanes, creating distinct lanes for vehicles, reducing the travel time of the buses.
+Completing the eastern sector of M0 beltway around the city in 2008 significantly reduced traffic congestion, and the inauguration of metro line M4 in 2014 further helped the situation.
 Competitive wages are still a serious issue as bus drivers are often lured to the trucking industry.

 Rail services

-BKV operates 33 city tram lines, including the Budapest Cog Railway that operates as tram line 60.
+BKV operates 36 city tram routes, including the Budapest Cog Railway that operates as tram line 60.
 The once-extensive network of tram tracks and the brown striped yellow trams were a characteristic of Budapest, but the network was curtailed under Communism owing to lack of funding.
 Line 4-6 is still the largest capacity tram-line in Europe.
 The tram services are now set to have a renaissance as there is no further road capacity for bus lanes in Budapest.
 Replacing the more than 40-year-old rolling stock started in 2006 with new 54-meter long Siemens Combino Supra giants completely replacing former carriages on the 4-6 line.

-The underground railway network is less extensive, consisting of four lines.
+The underground railway network is less extensive, consisting of four lines, but is still largely th most used mean of public transport in Budapest, with more than 1 million riders per day.
 The M1 line (or Földalatti), whose colour is yellow, is a small underground tramway inaugurated in 1896.
 The other three are full-sized metro lines: M2 (red), M3 (blue) and M4 (green).
 M2 and M4 run roughly east–west, while M3 runs mostly north–south.
-There is a plan for a high-speed rail link to Ferihegy BUD international airport, which is currently served by bus from the end of the M3 metro line. – See the main article Budapest Metro.
+There is a plan for a high-speed rail link to Ferihegy BUD international airport, which is currently served by bus from the end of the metro line M3. – See the main article Budapest Metro.
 In 2005 a "BEB" monthly pass was introduced for a 10% extra cost over the regular price, which permitted the use of the MÁV national railway lines within the city area, effectively increasing the tracked service for BKV's passengers.
-Since 2009, all monthly (and 15-day) passes, now called a "Budapest Pass", are valid on the national railway and suburban bus lines within city boundaries.
+Since 2009, all monthly (and 15-day) passes, now called the "Budapest-pass", are valid on the national railway and suburban bus lines within city boundaries.